Village of the Damned (1960 film): Plot

-The children begin to exhibit the power to read minds and to force people to do things against their will.
+The Midwich children begin to exhibit the power to read minds and to force people to do things against their will.
 There have been a number of villagers' deaths since the children were born, many of which are considered unusual, and some citizens believe the children are responsible.
-This is confirmed when the children are seen killing a man by making him crash his car into a wall, and again when they force his suspicious brother to shoot himself.
+This is confirmed when the children are seen killing a man—who had accidentally hit one of them with his car—by making him crash into a wall, and again when they force his suspicious brother to shoot himself.